wp-graphql/wp-graphql-smart-cache/README.md

 There are currently some issues around Batch Queries.
 If you use Batch Queries in your client application, we will need more time before we have WPGraphQL Smart Cache working for you.

-If you use Batch Queries in your application and would like to make use of WPGraphQL Smart Cache, let us know in the WPGraphQL Smart Cache slack channel or Github Discussions so we can learn more about your use cases.
+If you use Batch Queries in your application and would like to make use of WPGraphQL Smart Cache, let us know in the WPGraphQL Smart Cache slack channel or GitHub Discussions so we can learn more about your use cases.

 ### Missing Invalidation Hooks